 The Ingress Protection Code, or IP Code, measures electronic devices’ resistance to outside conditions.
 This code consists of the first two letters (IP), then a solid particle protection rating number or letter (0 to 6, or the letter X), and a liquid protection rating number or letter (0 to 8, or the letter X).
 The higher the numbers, the more resistant the device is to solid or liquid particles.

-A GPS with an IP Code of IPX7, for example, has no data regarding solid particle protection (X) but is resistant to water depths of up to 1 meter for 30 minutes (7).
+For example, a GPS with an IP Code of IPX7 has no data regarding solid particle protection (X) but is resistant to water depths of up to 1 meter for 30 minutes (7).

 Handheld Or Mounted

 GPS devices can be Handheld or Mounted.
 There are a few pros and cons to each:

 Hand-held – Pros

 - Are great for particularly active users, are carryable